 IT Audit: Better Prevent Than Cure.
 Technical Product Audit

-To come to the decision to check your product, you don’t have to wait until the users completely leave your app or website because of its user-unfriendly interface, numerous errors, data loss due to a hacker attack or the content that is presented in a wrong way.
+There is no need to wait until the users completely leave your app or website because of numerous errors, data loss due to a hacker attack, user-unfriendly interface or the wrong way of the content presentation before you come to the decision to check your product.

-- you plan to move to a new phase of product development, and want to check whether the previous phases have been implemented effectively;
+- a new phase of product development is planned, and you want to make sure that the previous phases have been implemented effectively;

 - no application code review is practiced by a development team;